The Conference Board Measure of CEO Confidence™

 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-CEOs’ assessment of current economic conditions was considerably less favorable.
-Now, 46 percent claim conditions are better compared to six months ago, down from 54 percent in the first quarter.
-However, business leaders’ sentiment regarding conditions in their own industries edged up slightly, with 48 percent saying conditions in their own industries have improved, compared with 47 percent last quarter.
+CEOs’ assessment of current economic conditions, however, was more positive.
+Now, approximately 52 percent claim conditions are better compared to six months ago, up from 46 percent in the second quarter of 2014.
+Conversely, business leaders’ appraisal of conditions in their own industries declined, with just 41 percent saying conditions in their own industries have improved, compared with 48 percent last quarter.

-CEOs’ expectations regarding the short-term outlook pulled back slightly in the second quarter.
-Currently, approximately 53 percent of business leaders anticipate economic conditions will improve over the next six months, down from 60 percent last quarter.
-Expectations for their own industries are less upbeat, with 46 percent of CEOs anticipating an improvement, down from 52 percent in the first quarter.
+CEOs’ expectations regarding the short-term outlook were less optimistic.
+Slightly more than 44 percent of business leaders anticipate economic conditions will improve over the next six months, down from 53 percent last quarter.
+However, nearly 51 percent expect conditions to remain the same.
+Expectations for their own industries are also more subdued, with 34 percent anticipating an improvement, down from 46 percent in the second quarter.
+About 51 percent expect no change in conditions.

-Survey results were fielded from mid-May to mid-June
+Survey results were fielded from mid-August to mid-September

 The Conference Board